-A casual weekly virtual chat mostly focused on software development
+A casual weekly virtual chat mostly focused on web and software development

-Weekly Dev Chat is a place to ask questions, hear different view points, and get to know your fellow developers.
+Weekly Dev Chat is a place to ask questions, hear different viewpoints, and get to know your fellow developers.
 Every week there is an initial topic posted to get the discussion started.
-Sometimes we discus the initial topic the entire chat, other times the topic changes several times through the natural flow of the conversation.
+Sometimes we discuss the initial topic the entire chat, and other times the topic changes several times through the natural flow of the conversation.

 Everyone and anyone is welcome to join as long as you are kind, supportive, and respectful of others.